sampatkalyan/ansible_collection_oracle_sql/readme.md

 # Oracle SQL Ansible Collection

-This Ansible collection provides modules and roles for interacting with Oracle databases using SQL*Plus.
+This Ansible collection provides modules and roles for interacting with Oracle databases.

 ## Modules